darrell-pittman/ttl-simple-cache/README.md

 ```
 var cache = new simpleCache.Cache(newCountingGetter());

-//Set Time To Live and CleanInterval (in seconds)
+//Set Time To Live (in seconds) and allow stale get
 var ttl = new simpleCache.TimeToLive(10).allowStaleGet()

+//Set Clean Interval (in seconds) and start observing cache
 var observer = new simpleCache.CacheObserver(ttl)
   .cleanInterval(20).start(cache)